Raising a Puppy

 When you first pick up your puppy, take him to your vets for a check over within the first few days.
-Your vet will check for an umbilical hernia, heart defects, a cleft palate, and his general health.
+Your vet will check for an umbilical hernia, heart defects, a cleft palate, and general health.
 All reputable breeders offer a return policy if there is something wrong with the puppy, so this is your opportunity to ensure you have a healthy puppy from the outset.

-How is feeding a puppy different from feeding an adult dog?
+How is feeding a Puppy different from feeding an Adult Dog?

 Puppies are still growing, which means they need different nutrients to an adult dog.
 Protein is important for developing muscles, and calcium and phosphorus are vital for growing bones.
-These are at different levels in puppy food compared to adult dog food, which is why it is vital for puppies to always be fed puppy-specific food.
+These are at different levels in puppy food than adult dog food, which is why it is vital for puppies to always be fed puppy-specific food.
 On the back of the packet, there will be a section called the ‘guaranteed analysis’.
 The higher the protein content, the better, and ideally this should be from a meat-based protein.
-The ingredients list is in order of weight, and so the ingredient at the top of the list has the most content in the food.
-Therefore, if you found a puppy food where the guaranteed analysis stated 30% protein, and the top ingredient was chicken, then this would be great.
-Whereas, if the guaranteed analysis said 24% protein and the top ingredient was corn, then this is not as suitable for your puppy.
+The ingredients list is in order of weight, so the ingredient at the top of the list has the most content in the food.
+Therefore, if you found a puppy food where the guaranteed analysis stated 30% protein, and the top ingredient was chicken, this would be great.
+Whereas, if the guaranteed analysis said 24% protein and the top ingredient was corn, this is not suitable for your puppy.

 Starting your puppy on a dry kibble will also be beneficial for his teeth.
 Dry dog food provides abrasion to the surface of your puppy’s teeth when he crunches through the kibble.
 This will slow down the accumulation of plaque build-up and associated dental disease.